HebiRobotics/hebi_ros2_examples/README.md

 # HEBI ROS 2 Examples

-HEBI Arms can be controlled using ROS 2 in three methods:
+HEBI arms can be controlled with ROS 2 in three ways:
 - Standalone HEBI API
 - ROS 2 Control
 - MoveIt

-Each method offers unique advantages for different use cases and levels of integration with the ROS 2 ecosystem.
-The Standalone HEBI API provides direct control with HEBI C++ API, ROS 2 Control offers standardized interfaces, and MoveIt enables advanced motion planning capabilities.
+Each option offers unique advantages depending on your use case and the desired level of integration with the ROS 2 ecosystem.
+The standalone HEBI API provides direct control via the HEBI C++ API, ROS 2 Control offers standardized interfaces, and MoveIt provides advanced motion planning capabilities.

-For assistance or inquiries about implementing these control methods, please contact HEBI Robotics support at support@hebirobotics.com.
+For assistance or inquiries about implementing these approaches, contact HEBI Robotics support at support@hebirobotics.com.

 ## Setting up your Workspace

-Run the following commands to set up and download the HEBI ROS 2 packages:
+Run the following commands to set up and fetch the HEBI ROS 2 packages:
 ```bash
 # Create the workspace directory
 mkdir -p ~/hebi_ws/src